 Whichever method you choose, you can easily use Ideate BIMLink to gather all your BOMA data and push it out to Excel, so you can use your preferred methods of generating and maintaining the leasing data tables.

-Existing Ideate BIMLink customers are welcome to request access to our Revit 2017 BOMA sample dataset.
+Existing Ideate BIMLink customers on current subscription are welcome to request access to our Revit 2017 BOMA sample dataset.

 About the Author